Virgie Roy - It Takes a Special Kind of Care - A USRN #TellYourStory [TESTIMONIAL]

 Thank you, Mrs. Roy for sending us your testimonial and sharing your heartfelt journey with us.
 We are behind you in your advocacy!
 Your Unistaff family wishes you all the best, and we cannot be more proud of what you and your family have achieved.

-For those who are only a few steps away from becoming a USRN, and already have NCLEX and IELTS, apply and get interviewed upon screening here:
+For those who are only a few steps away from becoming a USRN, and already have NCLEX and IELTS, apply and get interviewed upon screening by clicking the button below and typing in your preferred job opportunity.

 For others out there who want to inspire, to be heard, and to simply give us a message, please do #TellYourStory at firstname.lastname@example.org.